zhihangfu/MetricImperial/README.md

-# Metric & Imperial Length Units Conversion Tool
+# Metric & Imperial Units Conversion Tool
 To save Metric kids like me who lives in the Imperial world -- by which I only mean the US :) -- or Imperial kids who need to work with the Metric system -- good for you -- I'm happy to share this app which will help you convert between these units fast while being visually informed.
 This app is intended to be lightweight and just do this task well.
 It only depends on packages that are already shipped with Python 3.

 ### How to use?